Responsible Cat Ownership

 Keeping Cats Indoors

-There are very good reasons to keep your cat inside at night:
+Even if you allow you cat to roam during the day, there are many good reasons to keep your cat inside at night:

 - All cats hunt, regardless of how well fed they are.
 Cats usually hunt at night